kavinravi/PsychAI/README.md

 We use the [CounselChat dataset](https://huggingface.co/datasets/nbertagnolli/counsel-chat), which contains anonymized therapist responses to user-submitted questions.
 From this dataset we extract and filter **child/teen/parent/school-related questions**, clean them, and prepare them for **supervised fine-tuning (SFT)**.

+We also intend to draw more data from other sources to obtain a large breadth and depth of data that will amount to a noticeable change in base model behavior.

 The end goal is to train a model that can respond in a supportive, therapist-like style **without making diagnoses or giving medical advice**.

 ---